vikian050194/warp/QA.md

 16. **Icons?!**

-   Q: *Can retrieve and use favicons of bookmarks?*
+   Q: *Can I retrieve and use favicons of bookmarks?*

    A: Unfortunately, no, because of [bug in GC](https://crbug.com/104102).
 But new API should be awailable soon.
 Or it's available now.
 It's needed to be checked.

+16. **e2e code coverage**

+   Q: *Can I get code coverage of e2e tests?*

+   A: Yes, in theory it should be possible.
+But for now I was not able to configure it properly or [this feature](https://playwright.dev/docs/api/class-coverage) is not "ready".